An alternative to FTA’s Integrated Flight Deck Programme , is modular training.

-Students following the modular route complete several individual courses until they achieve all qualifications, licences and ratings for their Frozen ATPL, which enables them to apply for a First Officer position at a commercial airline.
+Students following the modular route complete several individual courses until they achieve all qualifications, licences and ratings for their Frozen ATPL.
+Once complete you can then apply for a First Officer position at a commercial airline.

 The modular course is highly comprehensive and structured.
 It’s designed to deliver the required training to the highest standard in the most flexible way.
 To achieve a frozen ATPL, students need to complete the following training:

 - Private Pilot Licence (PPL)